Syrian Free Army: Syrian Free Army

 Following another meeting with US forces, the group changed its name to the "Syrian Free Army" on 23 October 2022.

 On 29 February 2024, the Syrian Free Army announced the appointment of Salem Turki al-Antri as their new leader, replacing Muhammad Farid al-Qasim.
 The announcement was made through a statement and photos on the group's official website at the US-operated al-Tanf military base in eastern Homs Governorate.
 The group expressed excitement about the new opportunities al-Antri's leadership will provide.

 On 7 December 2024, the Syrian Free Army captured al-Qaryatayn, as well as al-Sukhnah and participated in the Palmyra offensive capturing the city, after this they moved west and fought in the Battle of Damascus alongside the Southern Operations Room, taking territory in the northern half of the city.

+On 1 January 2025, US military officers spoke with the commander of the Syrian Free Army and the principal of a local school near Rukban.

 At the Syrian Revolution Victory Conference on 29 January 2025, many leaders of the armed opposition, including al-Antri, attended.

 In a late January 2025 interview between Lizzie Porter of Abu Dhabi–based newspaper The National and the group's leader, Salem Turki al-Antri, he stated that the amount of land controlled by the SFA has tripled, from 55 to more than 150 square kilometers of land.

 On 3 February, al-Antri said his troops were negotiating their integration into the Defense Ministry with the Syrian transitional government.

 On 30–31 March, during Eid al-Fitr, SFA soldiers arrived in al-Dumayr at the request of the Ministry of Interior to assist General Security, helping to reduce motorcycle movement and distributing mine awareness leaflets.
 The SFA media office denied rumors that SFA and US forces were planning on turning al-Dumayr Air Base into an American base.

 On 17 May, the SFA announced its continued deployment at al-Seen Airport.
 Three days later, delegates from the Ministry of Defense conducted an inspection tour at the airport.

-The Jerusalem Post indicated that the Syrian Free Army was part of the new 70th Division under the Ministry of Defense, as of June 2025.
+In June 2025, The Jerusalem Post indicated that the Syrian Free Army was part of the new 70th Division under the Ministry of Defense.
 However, these soldiers were transferred to the jurisdiction of the Ministry of Interior at the end of October of the same year.